vectordotdev/vector/website/docs/reference/transforms/lua.md

 ### Lua Manual

-Understanding Lua and how write it is outside of the scope of Vector.
+Understanding Lua and how to write it is outside of the scope of Vector.
 We encourage you to take a look at the [Lua manual][urls.lua_manual] for more information.